 Skip to main content

-The Eastern black rhinoceros is one of the largest animals in Africa.
-Thanks to its impressive horn and a top speed of up to 55 kilometers per hour, most predators stay far away.
-However, these horns are one of the main reasons that the rhinoceros population has drastically decreased in the past century.
-That's why Diergaarde Blijdorp is helping to protect this critically endangered ungulate from extinction.
+The eastern black rhinoceros is one of the largest animals in Africa.
+Its impressive horns and top speed of up to 55 kilometres per hour keep most predators at bay.
+However, these horns are one of the main reasons why the number of rhinos has declined sharply over the past century.
+That is why Rotterdam Zoo is helping to protect this critically endangered ungulate from extinction.

 Diceros bicornis michaeli